 The Latin American Studies Program offers Colby students the opportunity to apply for Walker Grants for internships and service learning, cultural immersion and language training, and independent research.
 Scroll down for application information, requirements, and stories from past Walker Grant recipients.

 Preference is given to majors and potential majors in Latin American Studies, although all Colby students may apply for funding for internships and service learning.
-Applicants who are not Latin American Studies majors should explain their interest in Latin American and/or Latino Studies and mention relevant coursework.
+Applicants who are not Latin American Studies majors should explain their interest in Latin American and/or Latinx Studies and mention relevant coursework.
 Participants must be enrolled at Colby at the time of holding the grant.
 Seniors may not use Walker grants after graduation.
 The minimum GPA is 3.2.

-LAS majors may apply for no more than two Walker Grants at Colby, although grants made to sophomores for intensive language training are not counted towards this maximum of two.
+LAS majors typically may apply for no more than two Walker Grants at Colby, although grants made to sophomores for intensive language training are not counted towards this maximum of two.